 - Register for the research by making a selection of either Mathematics Research Course MAP6912 or Statistics Research Course STA6912.
 Send your selection to email@example.com for an override.

 - Review the proseminar guide, Proseminar Guide

 - Choose a topic that interests you and then find an advisor (a faculty member) in the department.
 It is important that you select an advisor whose has interest in the area you have chosen.
-Math/Stat faculty.
+Math Faculty profiles.